KDE/digikam-doc/setup_application/database_settings.rst

 Specify the name of the second database for storing wavelets compressed thumbnails in the **Thumbs Db Name** field.

-The third database is dedicated to store fuzzy search finger-prints.
+The third database is dedicated to store the similarity finger-prints performed by the fuzzy search engine.
 Use the **Similarity Db Name** field for that.

 The last database is dedicated to store face histograms for recognition purpose.
 Use the **Face Db Name** field for that.